-Toronto Jewish Marriages
+Toronto Jewish Records

 Rabbi Graubart was chief rabbi to Toronto’s Polish Jews during the 1920s and 1930s.
 Four of his original marriage registers, dating from 1926 to 1936, were accessed at the Ontario Jewish Archives.

 A special feature of the Graubart registers is that they routinely show the towns of birth: many such towns, including Staszow, Ostrowice, Kielce, Radom, Lagow and Sandomierz, lie in the heartland of the region from which a preponderance of Toronto Polish-Jewish immigrants originated.
 Please note that a counterpart record exists in the provincial registers for most if not all of the Graubart records, so duplication is to be expected.
 However, unique details will likely appear in each record.

-Years: York County records, 1905 (partial), 1906-1911, 1928-1930.
+Years: York County records, 1905 (partial), 1906-1911, 1920, 1922 (partial), 1928-1932.
 Graubart records, 1926-1936.

 Instructions: To conduct a search, type in the first three or more letters of the surname of the bride or groom. ♦

+Thanks to Steve Morse for his assistance.
 For further information on the Graubart marriage records, please visit the website of the Ontario Jewish Archives website.